rad-vs-agile-img

 As clients, project leads, and developers become more skilled, there may be less of a need to follow the typical waterfall methodology.
 You can move to a more adaptive and faster means of development.
 But if your team is fairly inexperienced, relying on a traditional development model may be better in the beginning.

-Kissflow's low-code platform plays a significant role in RAD.
+Kissflow's application development platform plays a significant role in RAD.
 It provides a user-friendly visual approach, allowing users and IT teams to build applications quickly and efficiently.

 One of the main features of Kissflow is its low-code capabilities.
 Users can leverage pre-built, customizable code blocks to construct applications from scratch.
 This feature enables users to develop and modify enterprise-grade apps without extensive coding knowledge, making the process more accessible and efficient.